To Be Announced: Group announcement and coalition announcement

 \paragraph{Security} Given that $\dia{!_G}\dia{!_G}\phi \imp \dia{!_G} \phi$ is valid in GAL (see above), and that we can iterate this result for any finite sequence of announcements by group $G$, we can formalize communication protocols consisting of finite executions in GAL.
 This includes communication protocols where agents take turns in saying something.
-If $a$ announces $\phi$ and subsequently $b$ announces $\psi$, we can also see this as: simultaneously $a$ announces $\phi$ and $b$ announces $\T$ (keeps quiet), and then, simultaneously $a$ announces $\T$ and $b$ announces $\psi$.
-Of particular interest seems the formalization of security protocols executed by two principals Alice $a$ and Bob $b$ in the presence of an eavesdropper Eve $e$.
-If $\phi$ is some epistemic goal (information goal) and $\psi$ is a security constraint that needs to be preserved throughout the execution, a finite protocol for $a$ and $b$ to learn the secret safely should observe As GAL and APAL have incomparable expressivity this is probably not formalizable in APAL (the shadow of doubt is because the incomparability proof in \cite{frenchetal:2019} uses three agents; it therefore holds for more agents, but maybe not for less).
+If $a$ announces $\phi$ and subsequently $b$ announces $\psi$, we can also see this as: $a$ announces $\phi$ and simultaneously $b$ announces $\T$ (keeps quiet), and subsequently, $a$ announces $\T$ and simultaneously $b$ announces $\psi$.
+Of particular interest seems the formalization of security protocols executed by two \emph{principals} Alice $a$ and Bob $b$ in the presence of an \emph{eavesdropper} Eve $e$ --- in such protocols the agents sending each other messages are the principals, and an eavesdropper is, not surprisingly, an agent intercepting (`hearing') a message.
+If $\phi$ is some epistemic goal (information goal) and $\psi$ is a security constraint that needs to be preserved throughout the execution, a finite protocol for $a$ and $b$ to learn the secret safely should observe A typical example is whether in cards cryptography, given a commonly known deck of cards dealt over three players (where each player can only see her own cards), players Alice and Bob can learn the card deal by sending public messages (announcements) to each other, without Eve learning the card deal \cite{hvd.studlog:2003}.
+Part of the problem specification would then be, where $0_a$ stands for `Alice holds card $0$': As GAL and APAL have incomparable expressivity, we conjecture that $(i)$ is not formalizable in APAL.
+The shadow of doubt is that the incomparability proof in \cite{frenchetal:2019} uses three agents.
+It therefore holds for more agents, but maybe not for less, and $(i)$ only requires two communicating agents.
+Then again, what does safety for two agents mean anyway without the presence of a third agent who is the eavesdropper, as in $(ii)$?

-\paragraph{Coalition Logic and Playability}
+\paragraph{Coalition logic, and playability}

-Coalition Logic \cite{Pauly2002} (related to Game Logic \cite{parikh:1985,PaulyP03a}) can be embedded in CAL \cite{agotnesetal:2008}.
-The following axioms of coalition logic are CAL validities.
+The following axioms of coalition logic \cite{Pauly2002} are validities of coalition announcement logic CAL \cite{agotnesetal:2008}.
+The second already featured in this section.
+The first formalizes that if two disjoint groups can independently bring about $\phi$ respectively $\phi'$, then they can jointly bring about $\phi\et\phi'$.
+If the groups are not disjoint, that may no longer be the case, as an agent in the intersection may have do $x$ to bring about $\phi$ but may have to do $y \neq x$ to bring about $\phi'$.